akazukin5151/koneko-old/README.md

 * Pixiv keeps emailing me saying I've logged in, every time I use this app!

 That's because cookies aren't stored so you log in everytime with a new session.
 Looking at [PixivUtil's cookie implementation](https://github.com/Nandaka/PixivUtil2/blob/master/PixivBrowserFactory.py), it would be easier to base this app on PixivUtil for downloads, than to write it myself (currently, it's based on the [pixivpy](https://github.com/upbit/pixivpy/) api).
 The problems with this, other than being a huge time and effort investment, is that koneko uses info from the requests, such as number of pages.

+* What operating systems does it support?

+It supports all OSes that kitty supports, which means Linux and macOS.
+It should work on macOS, but I don't have a test device.
+If you do, please contribute!

 # Manual